bluegunnar15/CS260-startup/README.md

 # CS260-startup
 startup project for cs260

+Web Sockets are a game-changer when it comes to building real-time applications.
+I used them in my project to create sort of a  live chat feature that enabled my users to communicate with each other instantly when they post and comment.

+MongoDB was a great choice for my project as I was dealing with a lot of unstructured data- and had no choice from the class lol.
+I used it to store user profiles, chat messages, and voting data.
+One of the best things about MongoDB is its flexible schema.
+I was able to add new fields to my documents on the fly without having to worry about the database structure.
+This made it easy for me to iterate on my data model as I developed my product.

 Simon Notes from Websocket:
   * Make sure you install "ws"... will save countless minutes of wondering why its not working